-2024 AGM - Agenda Item (e) Fixing of membership fees
+2025 AGM - Agenda Item (e) Fixing of membership fees

 Fixing of Membership fees - Supporting Statement

-In response to this the Board of Mountaineering Scotland recently conducted a review of insurance provision and scoped various alternative options.
-The review confirmed the insurance market in particular for outdoor recreation is restricted, with few brokers operating and even fewer insurers prepared to quote with the result that short of leaving members underinsured we currently have little option but to accept what is being offered.
+In response to this the Board of Mountaineering Scotland conducted a review of insurance provision in 2024 and scoped various alternative options.
+The review confirmed the insurance market for outdoor recreation is restricted, with few brokers operating and even fewer insurers prepared to quote with the result that short of leaving members underinsured we currently have little option but to accept what is being offered.
 This review however is ongoing as we strive to balance the vital need to maintain insurance cover against the obvious cost implications especially if premiums continue to rise.

 Current (annual)